marcelmokos/eslint-config-with-prettier/README.md

 # running setup script
-###### !!!on your own risk!!!, commit before running and control output using diff if you like all the changes
+###### ✋!!!on your own risk!!!✋, commit before running the script and control the output using diff in version control.

 [setup.sh](https://github.com/marcelmokos/eslint-config-with-prettier/blob/master/setup.sh)
 ```bash